kensho/ng-describe/README.md

 ## Examples

-Some examples use Jasmine matchers, others use `la` assertion from [lazy-ass](https://github.com/bahmutov/lazy-ass) library and *done* callback argument from [Mocha](http://visionmedia.github.io/mocha/) testing framework.
+Most examples use use the `la` assertion from the [lazy-ass](https://github.com/bahmutov/lazy-ass) library and *done* callback argument from [Mocha](http://visionmedia.github.io/mocha/) testing framework.